Fixed Income Explanation, Types, and Impact on Economy

 Here are the different types of bonds.

 - Government bonds are the safest because they are guaranteed.
 Since they're the safest, they offer the lowest return.
-U.S. Treasury notes and bonds are the most popular, with $10.4 trillion outstanding.
+U.S. Treasury notes and bonds are the most popular, with $16.6 trillion outstanding in 2019.
 Savings bonds are also guaranteed by the U.S. Treasury.
 They are designed for smaller investors.
 Municipal bonds, at $3.8 trillion outstanding, are sold by cities.

 - Corporate bonds offer a higher rate.
 Companies sell them when they need cash but don't want to issue stocks.
 There are currently $8.1 trillion in these bonds outstanding.